We don't just talk cars ... we teach how to buy them.

 Hyundai Elantra: The Elantra has an easier, smoother and quieter drive than one would expect from an economy sedan.
 Performance, maneuverability and handling are all excellent, while its suspension smooths out the rough spots well.
 Its acceleration is very good and is particularly impressive on models with the manual shift.
 Gas mileage performance is another plus.

 The Hyundai Elantra has long been a solid choice in the economy sedan segment.
-But with its total redesign for the 2011 model year, it has really jumped to the head of its segment with a new head-turning design, outstanding fuel efficiency, comfortable interior, generous trunk space, long list of standard safety equipment, surprisingly upscale optional features and lots of bang for the buck.
+But with its total redesign for the 2011 model year (this generation was produced through the 2014 model), it has really jumped to the head of its segment with a new head-turning design, outstanding fuel efficiency, comfortable interior, generous trunk space, long list of standard safety equipment, surprisingly upscale optional features and lots of bang for the buck.

 Also considered a solid and economical choice is the generation (its fourth) produced for the 2007 through 2010 model years.
 And while there is a four-door hatchback known as the Elantra Touring from this production run, it is primarily a sedan available in two models: GLS and SE.
 There was a third trim in this generation, the Limited, but it was discontinued for 2008 and replaced with an options package for the SE.
 2008 also marked the addition of brake assist and stability control to the SE as standard features.
 And for the 2009 model year, the tuning for both the suspension and steering were revised and the USB/iPod audio jack was made available.

 Overall Pros: Smooth and capable ride, high-quality cabin for the segment, roomy interior, long list of features, value price.